ANTI-BRIBERY, CORRUPTION AND ETHICS POLICY

-Our Code of Business Conduct and Anti-Bribery, Corruption, and Ethics Policy sets out in detail how Motive Offshore Group employees should behave and what they should do if they are confronted with corruption.
-We expect that all Motive Offshore Group employees will embrace these values and use them in all aspects of day-to-day work.
+Our Anti-Bribery, Corruption and Ethics Policy sets out in detail how Motive Offshore Group employees should behave and what they should do if they are confronted with corruption.
+We expect that all of Motive Offshore Group employees will embrace these values and use them in all aspects of day-to-day work.

-Adherence to this Policy is for the benefit of our employees as much as for Motive.
+Adherence to this Policy is for the benefit of our employees as much as for Motive’s.
 If convicted of a bribery offence, Motive might get a significant fine and suffer lasting reputational damage.
 If Motive personnel are convicted of a bribery offence, Motive employees could face up to ten years in prison.
-The potential harm done by bribery, both to Motive and employees, is long-term and hugely outweighs any potential short-term gain.
+The potential harm done by bribery, both to Motive and employees, is long term and hugely outweighs any potential short-term gain.
 Bribery is just not worth the risk.
-The Motive Offshore Group therefore takes our legal responsibilities very seriously.
+The Motive Offshore Group therefore take our legal responsibilities very seriously.

 2.1 The Chief Executive Officer has overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it.

-2.2 Motive Offshore Group’s Senior Management Team has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and reporting any potential breaches to the HR Department immediately.
+2.2 Motive Offshore Group’s Leadership Team has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and for reporting any potential breaches to the HR Department immediately.

-2.3 Motive Offshore Group Line Management, Supervisors, and Chargehands at all levels are responsible for ensuring those reporting to them understand and comply with this policy and are given adequate and regular training.
+2.3 Motive Offshore Group Line Management, Supervisors and Chargehands at all levels are responsible for ensuring those reporting to them understand and comply with this policy and are given adequate and regular training on it.

 2.4 The Motive Offshore Group HR Department is responsible for investigating any reported breaches of this policy and for following the Disciplinary Procedures as relevant.

-2.5 This policy applies to all persons working for the Motive Offshore Group including Flowline Specialists Ltd and employees of other companies that are part of the Motive Offshore Group or on our behalf in any capacity.
-This includes employees at all levels, Directors, Officers, Managers, Chargehands, Employees, Agency workers, Seconded Workers, Volunteers, Interns, Agents, Contractors / Sub- Contractors, External Consultants, Third-Party Representatives, and Business Partners, Shareholders, Sponsors, or any other person associated with us, wherever located.
+2.5 This policy applies to all persons working for the Motive Offshore Group and employees of other companies that are part of the Motive Offshore Group or on our behalf in any capacity.
+This includes employees at all levels, Directors, Officers, Managers, Chargehands, Employees, Agency workers, Seconded Workers, Volunteers, Interns, Agents, Contractors / Sub-Contractors, External Consultants, Third-Party Representatives and Business Partners, Share Holders, Sponsors, or any other person associated with us, wherever located.

 All employees are responsible for adhering to the requirements of this Policy; undertaking the relevant training; reporting any concerns or breaches of this Policy and for declaring any gifts received from 3rd parties.